"Oh, that's the spot, Doc!"

 A type of soft tissue therapy, trigger point therapy, first coined by Dr. Janet Travell who treated President John F. Kennedy for his back pain, is established on the theory that pain in a certain part of the body can in fact be caused by an injury or dysfunction somewhere else. chiropractic treatment of the spinal nerve injuries and dysfunctions is complementary.

 Trigger points are spots of tenderness in a muscle.
 Trigger point therapy involves applied pressure to these painful, sensitive spots in order to alleviate their pain and dysfunction as well as pain in other areas of the body.
 Sometimes massage and trigger point therapy are applied together.
-Theoretically, active trigger points cause muscle pain which transfers pain and tenderness to other areas of the body when pressed.
+Theoretically, active trigger points bring about muscle pain which transfers pain and tenderness to other areas of the body when pressed.
 Latent trigger points are those that don't have pain unless pressed, but they are thought to bring about joint stiffness and reduced ranges of motion as we get older.

 By including trigger point therapy, the doctor or therapist puts pressure on these painful points to relax the muscle and tissues affected.
 Even as the application of pressure on a trigger point may cause your pain to become more noticeable, it has the odd effect of feeling good at the same time.
 You will discover that trigger point therapy in combination with your chiropractic Cox Technic treatment goes far to move you toward pain relief.